salvis2/My-MAJORANA-Code/README.md

 DCR2dplotter.cc is a script that visualizes a lot of data for 5 problem detectors that I have worked with.

+pulserDCRcalculator.cc is a script that takes in a range of pulser data, then iterates until it can find what values of the axis correspond to 99% and 96% of the data.
+It is used to set a detector-specific level of acceptable instabilities in pulser data.

 All of the .csh scripts are for submitting jobs to the supercomputer PDSF.
 Some of them reference programs that I did not make, and thus aren't shown here.